Regularly wash or replace filters. Consider installing a timer switch on your bathroom fan, so that it runs only as long as it is required.

 Calculate the EER by dividing the unit's cooling capacity (BTU's/hour) by its energy requirement (watts).
 An EER of 10 or more is very good, and 6 or 7 is fair.
 Remember to buy the smallest capacity unit or system that will meet your needs.

 An attic ventilating system draws cool air up through the house and can provide the same level of comfort as an air conditioner at a much lower cost.
 Pump in cool air during summer evenings then seal your home during the day.
 Attic ventilation can help lower winter heating bills too.

 If you have an unfinished basement or crawlspace, check for air leaks by looking for spider webs.
 If there's a web, there's a draft.
-A large amount of heat is also lost from an un-insulated basement.
+A large amount of heat is also lost from a non-insulated basement.

 Make sure to keep its track clean.
 A dirty track can ruin the door's seal and create gaps where heat or cold air can escape.